About The Black Urbanist

 My (late) dad was a key influence in me being interested in the city.
 We used to bike around our working-class neighborhood, walk to the neighborhood ballpark and go downtown to all the festivals.
 He also took me to more school buildings than I would care to share.
 In essence, I grew up with a love of architecture, graded streets, trees, buses, trains and lots of other things in the urban environment.
 Now I bring this to you in a format that is straightforward about who I am, a black urbanist, a young woman of African-American descent who likes all things built environment, especially when it comes to cities.

 What this blog is NOT:

 - A hip-hop blog.
 It’s time we stopped equating urban culture with black culture.
 While black culture is a part of urban culture, it’s not the whole picture.
-However, there will be the occasional hip-hop song as deemed appropriate.
+However, there will be the occasional hip-hop song because I like music.

 - A complete slam of suburban and rural living.
 I’m all for better design, communities and planning, no matter if you are highly dense or you are un-incorporated.

 - The only opinion from a person of color (or any person) on these issues.
 Check out the guest post section.
 If you want to submit one, click here.